 The workplace and the way we work has changed considerably over the past decade.
-The council has adapted well to these challenges providing dedicated devices and non-physical voice services to allow for complete flexibility of where to work in the office.
-COVID-19 has accelerated the need to work with more agility and to remove barriers that limit our flexibility.
+The Council has adapted well to these challenges providing dedicated devices and non-physical voice services to allow for complete flexibility of where people work.
+Work is what you do not the place that you do it.

+COVID-19 has accelerated the need to work with more agility and to remove barriers that limit flexibility.

-Over the next 3 years we will concentrate on reducing the barriers to successful agile working for example by digitisation physical documents and replacing applications that do not support remote working.
+Over the next 3 years we will concentrate on reducing the barriers to successful agile working for example by digitising physical documents and replacing applications that do not support remote working.
 We will: